Neonatal Jaundice

 For jaundice caused by blood type incompatibility, IVIg can reduce the need for an exchange transfusion.
 It works by blocking antibodies that attack the baby’s red blood cells.

 Increasing the frequency and amount of feedings can help reduce bilirubin levels by promoting bowel movements and excretion of bilirubin.
-In cases of breastfeeding jaundice, ensuring adequate milk intake is crucial.
+In cases of breastfeeding jaundice, ensuring adequate milk intake is crucial for effective newborn jaundice treatment.

 If jaundice is caused by an underlying condition such as an infection or liver disease, treating the primary condition is essential.
 This may involve antibiotics for infections or specific treatments for metabolic or genetic disorders.